-The SARDU-Net-v2-NAS, generally underperforms the SARDU-Net w/o NAS.
-By examining network performance during NAS (e.g. like suppl. fig~\ref{sardunet_instability:fig}), this is due to SARDU-Net performance being unstable due to its hard measurement selection and fragile to changes in architecture.
-Passing poor results to the NAS update then reduces the effectiveness of the NAS in identifying high-performing architectures for small $ M $.
-In contrast, PROSUB's progressive subsampling allows the NAS to identify better architectures than the SARDU-Net-v2-NAS.
-PROSUB is also able to outperform the PROSUB w/o NAS i.e. here, the NAS is able to identify better performing architectures.
-We analyze the effect of PROSUB's components in the suppl. table~\ref{ablation:table}. \\ In future work, we could add an additional cost function to address the cost of obtaining specific combination of measurements from sets of MRI acquisition parameters; and develop a novel NAS algorithm to account for the concurrence of the subsampling process and architecture optimization.
-Our approach extends to many other quantitative MRI applications e.g. \cite{alexander2008,brihuegamoreno2003,grussu2020multi}, other imaging problems e.g. \cite{prevost2010} and wider feature selection/experiment design problems e.g. \cite{marinescu2019,putten2000}.
+In future work, we could add an additional cost function to address the cost of obtaining specific combination of measurements from sets of MRI acquisition parameters; and develop a novel NAS algorithm to account for the concurrence of the subsampling process and architecture optimization.
+Our approach extends to many other quantitative MRI applicationse.g. \cite{alexander2008,brihuegamoreno2003,grussu2020multi}, other imaging problems e.g. \cite{prevost2010}, and wider feature selection/experiment design problems e.g. \cite{marinescu2019,putten2000}.